oxidized-playground/hello-world/readme.md

 **Note:** You might encounter an issue here (see image).
 To solve this, look at the bottom of the page for instructions.
 ![No permission](/images/no_permission_to_run_docker.png "No permission")

-A new VSCode window will open and (when looking at the log) the devcontainer will create it self. this takes a little bit of time, please have patience.
+A new VSCode window will open and (when looking at the log) the devcontainer will create itself. this takes a little bit of time, please have patience.

 ![Installing container](/images/installing_devcontainer.png "Installing container")

-When this is done, VSCode will again ask to install suggested extensions (this time inside the devcontainer)
+When this is done, VSCode will again ask to install suggested extensions this time inside the devcontainer.

 ![Install extensions](/images/install_extensions.png "Install extensions")